nhocki/blog/_drafts/displaying-deploys-with-capistrano-and-graphite.md

 layout: post
 title: Displaying deploys with Capistrano and Graphite
 excerpt: How a simple Capistrano task can make your Graphite charts much better.
-date: 2014-12-03 22:11
+date: 2014-12-06 22:11
 ---

-At We Heart It, we collect a lot of data with and have several graphs & dashboars.
+At [We Heart It][whi], we collect a lot of data in several graphs & dashboars.
 But the graph data alone might not always be enough, sometimes you need context about what actually changed to know why the graph changed (like a big change on response times).

-Thankfuly, Graphite now supports *[events][1]* (although is not very well documented), so it's actually really easy to display when the code was deployed.
+Thankfuly, Graphite now supports *[events][1]* (although is not very well documented), so it's actually really easy to display when the code was deployed and add some information about the deploy itself.

 We use [Graphana](http://grafana.org/) for most of our dashboards.
 It is an amazing graphing tool, that gets data from [Graphite](http://graphite.wikidot.com/) and displays it in a really nice way.
+You should really try it.

 ## The Basics